Footprins in rock art from Negev Desert Israel

 Rock art engravings of “footprints” have been found in the Negev Desert in Israel.
 These footprints are typically carved in pairs and are believed to represent heavenly gates according to Sumerian records.

-The emarkable similarities between Sumerian cylinder seals and Negev Desert Rock Art provide compelling evidence for the Heavenly Gates interpretation.
-The consistent details - gate sizes, wing proportions, and wavy lines associated with the Draco constellation - demonstrate sophisticated knowledge transmission across cultures.
+The remarkable similarities between Sumerian cylinder seals and Negev Desert rock art provide compelling evidence for the Heavenly Gates interpretation.
+The consistent details, gate sizes, wing proportions, and wavy lines associated with the Draco constellation demonstrate that sophisticated astronomical knowledge transmitted across cultures.

 Bibliography